OpenAiTx/OpenAiTx/projects/mini-software/MiniExcel/README-en.md

 #### 8. DynamicSheetAttribute

-Since V1.31.4, you can set the attributes of sheets dynamically.
-You can set the sheet name and state (visibility).
+Since V1.31.4 we can set the attributes of Sheet dynamically.
+We can set sheet name and state (visibility).
 ```csharp
             var configuration = new OpenXmlConfiguration
             {